mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 <!-- markdownlint-disable MD032 MD004 -->

-* Back to about ten years ago, most of the internet applications were built in a way we call `monolithic architecture`, causing lots of problems.
+* Back about ten years ago, most of the internet applications were built in a way we call `monolithic architecture`, causing lots of problems.
-  + Applications are too complicated and difficult for any single developer to understand.
+  + Applications are too complicated for any single developer to understand.
   + Applications are not modular and difficult to make expandable.
 Reliability is also not guaranteed in some way.
-  + Too heavy to agile development and deployment.
+  + Too heavy for agile development and deployment.

 So smart engineers decided to separate the applications into smaller parts, according to services and functions.
 That is the origin of micro-services.